PsyTeachR/mcs-conv/docs/10-t-tests.md

 <p>What do you do if the data don’t meet the assumption of normality?
 There are a few options.</p>
 <ol style="list-style-type: decimal">
 <li>Transform your data to try and normalise the distribution.
 We won’t cover this but if you’d like to know more, <a href="https://www.researchgate.net/profile/Jason_Osborne2/publication/200152356_Notes_on_the_Use_of_Data_Transformations/links/0deec5295f1eb10df8000000.pdf">this page</a> is a good start.</li>
 <li>Use a non-parametric test.
-The non-parametric equivalent of the independent t-test is the Mann-Whitney and the equivalent of the paired-samples t-test is the Wilcoxon.
-See the Supplementary Analyses chapter for more information.</li>
+The non-parametric equivalent of the independent t-test is the Mann-Whitney and the equivalent of the paired-samples t-test is the Wilcoxon.</li>
 <li>Do nothing. <a href="https://www.rips-irsp.com/articles/10.5334/irsp.82/">Delacre, Lakens &amp; Leys, 2017</a> argue that with a large enough sample (&gt;30), the Welch test is robust and that using a two-step process actually causes more problems than it solves.</li>
 </ol>
 </div>